Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

   - VideoBlockData ❌

 ## For later
-- Delete ContentBlocks used by a template, when the template is deleted ❌
+- Delete ContentBlocks associated with a template, when the template is deleted ❌
+- Delete ContentBlockData elements associated with a page, when the page is deleted ❌
 - Check if Admin has an un-submitted temporary template ❌